Address

 Purpose

 An address is an extension to account IDs and other identifiers that facilitates sending and receiving of notes.
-It serves three main purposes explained in this section.
+It serves four main purposes explained in this section.

 Communicating receiver information